WZHR: WZHR

 In 1994, Zephyr Broadcasting, Inc., owner of WDCF, acquired WPAS for $200,000.
 The call letters were changed to WZHR on October 1, 1994, to symbolize the end of the bitter rivalry between the two outlets.

-Wagenvoord Advertising Company, owner of WTAN (1340 AM) in Clearwater, acquired WDCF and WZHR in separate transactions in early 2002; the three stations began sharing programming, giving the three outlets a larger combined coverage area.
-His stations programmed a brokered talk format.
+Wagenvoord Advertising Company, owner of WTAN (1340 AM) in Clearwater, acquired WDCF and WZHR in separate transactions in early 2002.
+The three stations began sharing programming, giving all three outlets a larger combined coverage area.
+The stations programmed a brokered talk format where hosts paid the station for their time on the air and could sell their own commercials.
 Dave Wagenvoord, owner of the group, died in 2014.

+Effective May 12, 2023, Wagenvoord Advertising Group sold WZHR and translator W282CC to Ferris Waller's Walco Enterprises, Inc. for $150,000.
+WZHR and W282CC joined the owner's "Boss Hogg" Radio Network.